First transcontinental railroad: Union Pacific route

 Efforts to survey a new, shorter, "better" route had been underway since 1864.
-By 1867, a new route was found and surveyed that went along part of the South Platte River in western Nebraska and after entering what is now the state of Wyoming, ascended a gradual sloping ridge between Lodgepole Creek and Crow Creek to the 8200 ft Evans pass (also called Sherman's Pass) which was discovered by the Union Pacific employed English surveyor and engineer, James Evans, in about 1864.
-This pass now is marked by the Ames Monument marking its significance and commemorating two of the main backers of the Union Pacific Railroad.
+By 1867, a new route was found and surveyed that went along part of the South Platte River in western Nebraska and after entering what is now the state of Wyoming, ascended a gradual sloping ridge between Lodgepole Creek and Crow Creek to the 8200 ft Evans Pass (also called Sherman's Pass) which was discovered by the Union Pacific employed English surveyor and engineer, James Evans, in the Great Divide Basin in about 1864.
+This pass is now marked by the Ames Monument, commemorating two of the main backers of the Union Pacific Railroad, and the ghost town of Sherman.
 From North Platte, Nebraska (elevation 2834 ft), the railroad proceeded westward and upward along a new path across the Nebraska Territory and Wyoming Territory (then part of the Dakota Territory) along the north bank of the South Platte River and into what would become the state of Wyoming at Lone Pine, Wyoming.
 Evans Pass was located between what would become the new "railroad" towns of Cheyenne and Laramie.
 Connecting to this pass, about 15 mi west of Cheyenne, was the one place across the Laramie Mountains that had a narrow "guitar neck" of land that crossed the mountains without serious erosion at the so-called "gangplank" discovered by Major General Grenville Dodge in 1865 when he was in the U.S. Army.
 The new route surveyed across Wyoming was over 150 mi shorter, had a flatter profile, allowing for cheaper and easier railroad construction, and also went closer by Denver and the known coalfields in the Wasatch and Laramie Ranges.

 The railroad gained about 3200 ft in the 220 mi climb to Cheyenne from North Platte, Nebraska—about 15 ft/mi—a very gentle slope of less than one degree average.
 This "new" route had never become an emigrant route because it lacked the water and grass to feed the emigrants' oxen and mules.
 Steam locomotives did not need grass, and the railroad companies could drill wells for water if necessary.

 Coal had been discovered in Wyoming and reported on by John C. Frémont in his 1843 expedition across Wyoming, and was already being exploited by Utah residents from towns like Coalville, Utah, and later Kemmerer, Wyoming, by the time the Transcontinental railroad was built.
 Union Pacific needed coal to fuel its steam locomotives on the almost treeless plains across Nebraska and Wyoming.
 Coal shipments by rail were also looked on as a potentially major source of income—this potential is still being realized.